Parks and Recreation

 Alabama Veteran's Memorial

-This past November the Alabama Veteran’s Memorial Foundation graciously donated the Alabama Veteran’s Memorial Park to the City of Mountain Brook.
+In November 2023 the Alabama Veteran’s Memorial Foundation graciously donated the Alabama Veteran’s Memorial Park to the City of Mountain Brook.
 This park, located off of the Liberty Parkway exit of I-459, is home to a beautiful and humbling memorial honoring our fallen heros and a majestically large American Flag that can be seen for miles from I-459.
 The 22 acre wooded property has potential for some additional passive recreational opportunities as well.
 We are excited to work with the Foundation to continue their patriotic traditions and grow this into one of our premier parks.

 To learn more about the park, please visit the Alabama Veteran's Memorial website: https://www.alabamaveterans.org/